Which country is cheaper, Spain or Belgium?

 Spain offers a number of shows and performances.
 In Madrid, you can see plays and musicals at the Theatro Real Theatre and from the National Classical Theatre Company or the National Drama Centre.
 The Spanish National Ballet and the National Dance Company provide terrific opportunities to see world-class dance productions.
 Also, you can see Flamenco shows at small, intimate venues around Madrid and other cities, too.
 For example, in Barcelona you should try to catch a Flemenco show at Tablao Flamenco Cordobes which is one of the best venues in the country.
 Also in Barcelona, the Gran Teatre del Liceu is a large historic venue with a gorgeous interior that hosts a variety of productions.
 And don't miss the Palace of Catalan Music where you can listed to music from the region.
 Many other cities host terrific theater productions from the local culture as well as touring shows.

-Eating is part of the travel experience when you visit Spain.
+Spain has a huge number of terrific restaurants.
 Tapas are perhaps the most famous Spanish culinary export.
 These small sharable dishes started as something to snack on while drinking, and have transformed into a style of meal all their own.
 Typical tapas dishes include potatoes, sausages, stewed meats, calamari, olives, cheese, and more.
 But tapas are not the only local foods you should try.
 Chirizo is a special type of smoked sausage, and jamón Iberico is a smoked ham with tons of flavor.
 Calamares (rings of squid) are also popular around the costal areas, and are cooked with a variety methods.
 Anchovies and other seafood are popular, too.
 Paella is also famous.
 The name comes from the wide pan that the rice dish is served in, usually with seafood or meat and a variety of spices for flavoring.
 Finally, while in Spain, taste the local olives, bread, cheese, and fruit as they are all usually fresh and delicious.

 Madrid: The city has a mix of flavors that come from all of Spain.
+There are amazing markets where you can grab a meal or snack.
+There are also many high quality restaurants around town where you're guaranteed a good meal.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.

 Almeria: The food is focused on local, fresh ingredients with many traditional recipes that have been passed down for centuries.
 Popular dishes change with the seasons because they rely so heavily on local produce.
 Particularly during the winter months you'll find hearty stews like patatas en ajopollo and gurullos con conejo, which is prepared with rabbit.
 Sardines are also popular year round.

-If the nightlife is your priority, you'll find comparable options between Belgium and Spain.
+If the nightlife is your priority, you'll find great options in both Belgium and Spain.

 The nightlife in Belgium has something for everybody.
 As the largest city, Brussels not only draws the biggest crowds in the evenings, but has also earned itself a reputation as a party-oriented city at night.
 With dozens of nightclubs offering every type of music, to the vibrant bar and pub scene, as well as the theater and fine dining offerings, Brussels has an active scene for both locals and visitors alike.
 Some of the best spots in Brussels include Madame Moustache, the Music Village, Fuse, and Spirito.
 Antwerp also offers its share of nightlife.
 Dozens of bars and clubs come alive at night here also.
 Ghent, Bruges, and other tourist destinations also offer plenty of bars and theaters, although the nightlife scene is not as active later in the night.